LU-Centre-for-Autonomous-Systems/discoopt/README.md

 - Support for distributed and parallel optimization
 - Modular and extensible architecture
-- Formula-style API based on NumPy and autograd (JAX), allowing you to define and deploy distributed optimization algorithms across multiple machines as naturally as writing mathematical expressions
+- Formula-style API based on NumPy and JAX, allowing you to define and deploy distributed optimization algorithms across multiple machines as naturally as writing mathematical expressions

 ## Installation
 Install via pip: